 Case Summary

-After the Ohio governor signed into law a congressional redistricting statute in 1915, a group of Ohio citizens successfully invoked the Ohio Constitution's citizen referendum process through which the state's voters subsequently rejected the law.
-Several of Ohio's elected officials then filed suit in the Ohio Supreme Court to prevent the referendum's result from taking effect, alleging that the state's congressional redistricting statute fell outside the scope of the citizens' referendum power because Art.
-I, Sec.
-4 of the U.S. Constitution explicitly gives the "legislature" authority over the time, places and manner of holding congressional elections.
+After Ohio’s governor signed a congressional redistricting bill into law in 1915, a group of Ohio voters successfully invoked the Ohio Constitution’s citizen referendum process and Ohio’s voters subsequently rejected the law.
+Thereafter, several Ohio elected officials filed a lawsuit in the Ohio Supreme Court seeking to prevent the referendum’s result from taking effect, arguing the state’s congressional redistricting bill fell outside the scope of the state constitution’s referendum power because the U.S. Constitution’s Elections Clause explicitly gives the “legislatures” of each state the authority to determine the time, place, and manner of federal elections.

 Significance: Legislative powers reserved to citizens by the various states' constitutions and laws, such as a referendum vote, can be invoked in the context of redistricting statutes enacted by the state's legislature and this does not violate the requirement of Art.
 I, Section 4 of the U.S. Constitution that the "legislatures" determine the time places, and manner of elections.